Class II Injection Wells safely return fluids associated with the production of oil and natural gas to layers of the

-While the water that is returned to the earth is dangerous to life on the surface, it is not what most of us refer to as toxic waste.
+While the water that is returned to the earth is not suitable for drinking or other uses, it is not what most of us refer to as toxic waste.
 The Department of Environmental Protection classifies it as ‘Residual Waste’, and it cannot be discharged into waterways, even with treatment.
 The wastewater that is injected back into the earth is the same water that was extracted during oil and gas well completion process and production operations.

 No. Nuclear waste results from nuclear power generation and other types of nuclear technology.
-While the water that is injected back into the earth may contain metals and radioactive elements, they are naturally occurring, and not the result of nuclear activity performed by humans.
+While the water that is injected back into the earth may contain metals and radioactive elements, they are naturally occurring radioactive materials, and not the result of nuclear activity performed by humans.

 No. Hydraulic fracturing, also known as ‘fracking’, is the process of fracturing the earth (splitting the rock) to recover oil and natural gas.
 When a disposal well candidate is still in the testing phase, pressure and step rate tests are conducted to determine the characteristics required to fracture that specific formation.
 The results of those engineering tests become limiting factors on the disposal operation.
 Our US EPA and state DEP operating permits specifically prohibit us from fracking.
 Our permits are pressure limited and monitored by regulators to operate at pressures below that required to initiate fractures.

 During oil and natural gas extraction, large amounts of brine (saltwater) are recovered from the earth’s deepest layers.
-Brine is saltier than seawater, and can damage the environment and public health if disposed of in surface water.
+Brine is saltier than seawater and can damage the environment and public health if disposed into surface water.
 Class II Injection Wells return brine to the layers of the earth where it naturally occurs.